priyachakradhari/Amazon_Dashboard_Using_Power-BI/README.md

 4. **Geographical Analysis:**
    - **Map Sales by way of Region:** Visualizing income distribution on a map to identify sturdy and vulnerable regions, permitting focused advertising and income efforts.

-By undertaking this designated analysis, Amazon can gain actionable insights to refine its income techniques, optimize product offerings, improve patron pride, and enhance common profitability.
-This comprehensive dashboard serves as a powerful device for data-pushed selection-making and strategic planning.